Beth Tanenhaus Winsten

 Beth Tanenhaus Winsten is an American filmmaker, screenwriter, visual artist, and creator of the digital genre tinyBigPictureshows with channels on YouTube and Vimeo.
 Her work has been broadcast on the National Geographic Explorer Series, TBS, PBS, ABC affiliates among others.
 The National Gallery of Art in Washington, D.C. and the Detroit Institute of Arts have showcased her work.

+Biography

-Daughter of political scientist Joseph Tanenhaus and classics scholar Gussie Hecht Tanenhaus, her siblings are psycholinguist, author, and lecturer Michael Tanenhaus; author, historian, and The New York Times Book Review editor Sam Tanenhaus and legal historian, writer and editor David S. Tanenhaus.
+Daughter of political scientist Joseph Tanenhaus and classics scholar Gussie Hecht Tanenhaus, her siblings are Michael Tanenhaus, Sam Tanenhaus, and David S. Tanenhaus.

 After attending the Sibford School in Sibford Ferris, England and becoming the first American accepted as a member of The Royal Shakespeare Company National Youth Theatre in London, England, Tanenhaus Winsten briefly attended Indiana University before graduating with a B.A. in English from Wayne State University.
 She received an M.A. in 1995 in film from the University of Michigan where she has taught screenwriting.
 As a graduate student, Tanenhaus Winsten won the 1995 Major Drama Hopwood Award for her screenplay The Black Corset Affair and a 1995 public affairs Emmy Award for her thesis film Body & Soul.